Smart-Cities-Library-Header-1

 Smart cities should mean better services for citizens, more responsive administrations and less impact on the environment.
 In this context, is it also possible to measure the people’s well-being?

 There has been an attempt to collect this kind of data several times a year across the 34 countries of the Organisation for Economic Cooperation and Development (OECD).
-Since 2014, comparisons have been made using nine criteria, with open data available for researchers and citizens.
+Since 2014, comparisons have been made using nine criteria, with available for researchers and citizens.
 They include access to services, civic engagement, environment, individual income, employment and education.

 It is not easy to ensure meaningful international comparisons to produce a life-satisfaction index.
 “This is a sign of the richness and diversity of the various places,” says Paolo Veneri, economist at OECD, who explains that their aim is “to set priorities” in a bid to effectively improve people’s living standards.